-- --backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). - --concurrency=NUM The number of benchmark programs to prepare concurrently.
+backend=name The backend used when compiling Futhark programs (without leading futhark, e.g. just opencl). concurrency=NUN concurrency=NUM The number of benchmark programs to prepare concurrently.
 Defaults to the number of cores available.
 Prepare means to compile the benchmark, as well as generate any needed datasets.
-In some cases, this generation can take too much memory, in which case lowering --concurrency may help. - --entry-point=name Only run entry points with this name. - --exclude-case=TAG Do not run test cases that contain the given tag.
-Cases marked with "nobench" or "disable" are ignored by default.

---futhark=program The program used to perform operations (eg. compilation).
-Defaults to the binary running futhark bench itself.

---ignore-files=REGEX Ignore files whose path match the given regular expression.

---json=file Write raw results in JSON format to the specified file.

---no-tuning Do not look for tuning files.

---pass-option=opt Pass an option to benchmark programs that are being run.
+In some cases, this generation can take too much memory, in which case loweringconcurrency may help. entry-point=name Only run entry points with this name. exclude-case=TAG Do not run test cases that contain the given tag.
+Cases marked with "nobench" or "disable" are ignored by default. futhark=program The program used to perform operations (eg. compilation).
+Defaults to the binary running futhark bench itself. ignore-files=REGEX Ignore files whose path match the given regular expression. json=file Write raw results in JSON format to the specified file. no-tuning Do not look for tuning files. pass-option=opt Pass an option to benchmark programs that are being run.
 For example, we might want to run OpenCL programs on a specific device:

-''' futhark bench prog.fut --backend=opencl --pass-option=-

-→dHawaii '''

---pass-compiler-option=opt Pass an extra option to the compiler when compiling the programs.

---runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
-This is useful for compilation targets that cannot be executed directly (as with futhark-csharp), or when you wish to run the program on a remote machine.

---runs=count The number of runs per data set.

---skip-compilation Do not run the compiler, and instead assume that each benchmark program has already been compiled.
-Use with caution.

---timeout=seconds If the runtime for a dataset exceeds this integral number of seconds, it is aborted.

-Note that the time is allotted not per run, but for all runs for a dataset.
+futhark bench prog.futbackend=openclpass-option=- →dHawaii pass-compiler-opti on=opt Pass an extra option to the compiler when compiling the programs. runner=program If set to a non-empty string, compiled programs are not run directly, but instead the indicated program is run with its first argument being the path to the compiled Futhark program.
+This is useful for compilation targets that cannot be executed directly (as with futhark-pyopencl on some platforms), or when you wish to run the program on a remote machine. runs=count The number of runs per data set. skip-compilation Do not run the compiler, and instead assume that each benchmark program has already been compiled.
+Use with caution. timeout=seconds If the runtime for a dataset exceeds this integral number of seconds, it is aborted.
+Note that the time is allotted not per run , but for all runs for a dataset.
 A twenty second limit for ten runs thus means each run has only two seconds (minus initialisation overhead).

-A negative timeout means to wait indefinitely.

---tuning=EXTENSION For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
-For example, given --tuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut.

-tuning if it exists.
+A negative timeout means to wait indefinitely. -v,verbose Print verbose information about what the benchmark is doing.
+Pass multiple times to increase the amount of information printed. tuning=EXTENSI ON For each program being run, look for a tuning file with this extension, which is suffixed to the name of the program.
+For example, giventuning=tuning (the default), the program foo.fut will be passed the tuning file foo.fut. tuning if it exists.

-11.4 WHAT FUTHARK BENCH MEASURES
+12.4 WHAT FUTHARK BENCH MEASURES